astudentinearth/darkwrite/README.md

 See [BUILDING.md](docs/BUILDING.md)

 # License
-Licensed under GNU General Public License, version 3 or any later version at your option.
+Licensed under GNU Affero General Public License, version 3 or any later version at your option.